-- Domain and Zone

-- A leaf node in the domain name space

-- Fully Qualified Domain Name (FQDN), e.g. hextreme.otago.ac.nz

-- Zone is an internal node in the domain name space

-- The name space is divided into zones

-- At least one server in each zone

-- Zones are /(root), net, org, nz

-- Can have sub-zones in a zone, e.g. co.nz

-- The servers in a zone are responsible for answering queries about the zone

-- Zones are organized hierarchically so that servers of a zone can be traced from /(root) servers
+- Domain and Zone - A domain is a leaf node in the domain name space. - Each domain has many names with Fully Qualified Domain Name (FQDN), e.g. hextreme.otago.ac.nz - Zone is an internal node in the domain name space - The name space is divided into zones - At least one server in each zone or domain - Zones are /(root), net, org, nz - Can have sub-zones in a zone, e.g. co.nz - The servers in a zone/domain are responsible for answering queries about the zone/domain - Zones/domains are organized hierarchically so that servers of a zone/domain can be traced from /(root) servers